michal-h21/make4ht/README.md

 ### The `settings table` table

-Commands receive the `make4ht` parameters as a Lua table.
-They can execute the system commands using the `os.execute` function.

-The `parameters` parameter is optional, it can be a table or `nil` value.
-The `nil` value should be used if you want to use the `repetition` parameter, but don't want to modify the parameters table.

-The table with default parameters is passed to all commands.
-They can be accessed from command functions or templates.
-When you specify your own parameters in the command definition, these additional parameters are added to the default parameters table for this particular command.
-You can override the default parameters in the parameters table.
+The `settings table` parameter is optional.
+If it is present, it should be table with new settings available in the command.
+It can also override the default `make4ht` settings for the defined command.

+    Make:add("sample_function", function(params)
+      for k, v in pairs(params) do
+        print(k..": "..v)
+      end, {custom="Hello world"}
+    )

 ### Repetition